AYOUB-KB/AYOUB-KB/index.md

 # CTF Writeups
-I will post in this sections all the writeups I write along the way while participating in live CTF.
-I think sharing this knowledge is always positive since actual competition is a source of knowledge and self-improve.
-Sharing this knowledge helps not only me but the whole community.
+Here I share my journey and experiences while learning through Capture The Flag challenges.
+These writeups document how I approach problems, what I learn along the way, and resources that help me improve step by step.

  - [CTF Writeups](/ctf)